-Get comprehensive cover for damage to your car, other people's vehicles and property and loads more
+Want comprehensive cover for damage to your car, other people's vehicles or property?
+Compare policies today.

 Comprehensive car insurance provides the highest level of protection for your vehicle.
 It’s designed to cover any and all damage to your car.
 If you damage someone else’s car or property in an accident, it covers that too.